jonwrobson/attack-navigator-talon-design/USAGE.md

   Note that currently selected sub-techniques will remain selected if the control is disabled when using this option.
 - <b>view technique:</b> For more information / details on the technique.
 - <b>view tactic:</b> For more information / details on the tactic.
+- <b>view attack chains:</b> Opens the attack chain viewer showing how threat groups use this technique as part of their full attack paths.
+See <a href="#attack-chain-visualization">Attack Chain Visualization</a> for more details.
+This option is only available for techniques that have documented usage by threat groups.
 - <b>user assigned links:</b> List of links assigned to the technique by the user.
 These links will open a new browser tab directed to the specified URL.
 See <a href="#assigning-links-to-techniques">Assigning Links to Techniques</a> for more details.